Flower Design Workshop for Provisionals and Novices. Open to all. 9:30 a.m.

 Members can follow along on their laptops as Claire Stepleton, long-time Website Manager for our Club, conducts a walkthrough of the Club’s Website.
 Different sections of the Website will be navigated including Programs, Workshops, Calendar, Gallery, and the Members only section—where forms, Potpourri and other protected information can be found.
 Time permitting, Claire will demonstrate how she does simple website updates.
 Also, Amy South will discuss Facebook and Instagram.
 RSVP by January 17 to Mara Harkins firstname.lastname@example.org.

 Floral Design Workshop: Petite Designs.
 Open to all.
 10:00 a.m. – 12:00 p.m.

 Florence Leyssène, NGC Accredited Master Judge, will teach you to “think small”!
 Learn the basics of Miniature and Small designs.
 This Workshop will focus on the main considerations for how to approach these fun designs, from choosing containers, plant materials, and other components, to staging and background panels and related ideas and techniques.
-RSVP by March 7 to Mara Harkins email@example.com.
+RSVP by January 23 to Cynthia Corhan-Aitken email@example.com

 Horticulture Workshop.
 Open to all.
 11:00 a.m.

 “Everything’s Coming Up Roses” is back by popular demand.
 Barbara Meyer, former President of the Garden Club and winner of numerous Club awards, will teach us how to grow and care for beautiful roses.
 Lecture followed by a demonstration “pruning party” in the Avis Campbell Rose Gardens, the perfect backdrop for this Workshop!
 Meet in the Garden Club room .
 RSVP by March 14 to Mara Harkins by March 14 email@example.com.